Privacy Notice

 If you agree to Google Analytics tracking, the data may be processed outside the EU.
 Google may process data outside the EU, but is certified under the Privacy Shield scheme.
 We have a data processor agreement with Google.

-If you are involved in a complaint, your personal information will be accessed by our staff so that they can assess whether the complaint should be investigated by us and/or by the Law Society of Scotland, the Faculty of Advocates or the Association of Commercial Attorneys.
+If you are involved in a complaint, your personal information will be accessed by our staff.
+This is so that they can assess whether the complaint should be investigated by us and/or by the Law Society of Scotland, the Faculty of Advocates or the Association of Commercial Attorneys.

 As part of the eligibility, investigation or determination processes, we might need to share information about you and the complaint with external Reporters, who are contractors employed by us, to prepare reports on complaints.
 Our Board Members are also involved in the complaints process, so your personal information and information about the complaint will also be shared with them.

-We also use Mediation as a way of resolving complaints, which involves us needing to share information with external Mediators who are contracted by us for this process.
+We also use Mediation as a way of resolving complaints.
+For this, we need to share information with external Mediators who are contracted by us for this process.

-If we decide that the complaint has a conduct element to it, we will pass on copies of all of the information which we have received about the complaint to the Law Society of Scotland, the Faculty of Advocates or the Association of Commercial Attorneys to carry out the investigation.
+If we decide that a complaint has a conduct element to it, we will pass the information we have received about the complaint to the Law Society of Scotland, the Faculty of Advocates or the Association of Commercial Attorneys to carry out the investigation.

-In respect of all complaints received, we will notify the relevant professional body of the decision that we have made in respect of those complaints, i.e. if it has been accepted for investigation or rejected.
-This involves us emailing them copies of the completed complaint form and the decision which we have made.
+For all complaints received, we will notify the relevant professional body of the decision we have made on those complaints, i.e. if it has been accepted for investigation or rejected.
+We email copies of the completed complaint form and the decision.

-Where the SLCC issues a notice that the complaint is premature or where the SLCC issues an Eligibility Decision Report or a Determination you have a right of appeal against the decision of the SLCC to the Court of Session.
-In these circumstances the SLCC may share your personal information with its legal advisers for the purposes of opposing the appeal.
+Where we issue a notice that the complaint is premature or where we issue an Eligibility Decision Report or a Determination you have a right of appeal against the decision to the Court of Session.
+In these circumstances we may share your personal information with our legal advisers for the purposes of opposing the appeal.

 We are also legally required to share information about service complaints that have been upheld with the Scottish Legal Aid Board (“SLAB”).
 Your name and information about the complaint will be sent to “SLAB” as part of this legal obligation.